coenm/RepoM/_doc/RepoM.Plugin.Clipboard.md

 # Clipboard

-When this module is enabled, you can create repository actions to copy text to the clipboard using the action provider type `clipboard-action`.
+When this module is enabled, you can create repository actions to copy text to the clipboard using the action provider type `clipboard-copy`.

 ## Version 1